williamchenghu/FSO2021-backend-part4/README.md

 ### Step 19

 Modify adding new blogs so that it is only possible if a valid token is sent with the HTTP POST request.
 The user identified by the token is designated as the creator of the blog.

+### Step 20

+[This example](https://fullstackopen.com/en/part4/token_authentication) from part 4 shows taking the token from the header with the `getTokenFrom` helper function.

+If you used the same solution, refactor taking the token to a [middleware](https://fullstackopen.com/en/part3/node_js_and_express#middleware).
+The middleware should take the token from the _Authorization_ header and place it to the _token_ field of the _request_ object.